ketlerd/SpecopsSoftwareAssessment/README.md

 # Specops Software Assessment

-As part of our Test Automation Engineer recruitment process, we request that any applicants com- plete a technical asssessment step.
+As part of our Test Automation Engineer recruitment process, we request that any applicants complete a technical asssessment step.
 This technical assessment is used as the base for the next phase of the interview process.
 The follow-up interview will discuss:

--The completed test suite: what tests were written and why
+- The completed test suite: what tests were written and why
 - Any issues with the implementation of the tests
 - Any issues with the web application itself: were any bugs discovered that would need to be filed?
 - And lastly, general questions about previous experience, interests, and questions you have for us